archie-rp/rs-schema-wb/docs/api/String.md

 ### phoneNumbers

-Checks if is a valid phoneNumber.
-Phone Number regex validations are included for every country.
+This function checks whether a given `string` is a valid `phone number` for a given country.
+Phone numbers `regex` validations are included.

 ```javascript
 import { phoneNumbers } from '@resourge/schemas/phoneNumbers';